 The Range of LiDAR

 One of the most frequently asked questions about the use of LiDAR is regarding its range – or how far the technology can be relied upon for safe and accurate object detection.
-Depending on a range of conditions including light, speed, and other conditions (such as weather), the range can vary.
+Depending on several factors including light, speed, and other conditions (such as weather), the range can vary.

 The Cost of LiDAR